Conformal field theory on the plane: Affine symmetry

 \chapter{Affine symmetry}

-Affine Lie algebras are infinite-dimensional Lie algebras, whose relevance to conformal field theory comes from the fact that they contain the Virasoro algebra.
-In order to study theories based on these algebras, we will follow the same steps as in the case of the Virasoro algebra: study the algebras and their representations, deduce Ward identities and differential equations for correlation functions, and write spectrums and correlation functions for particular models.
+Affine Lie algebras are infinite-dimensional Lie algebras whose universal enveloping algebras contain the Virasoro algebra.
+In order to study conformal field theories based on these algebras, we will follow the same steps as in the case of the Virasoro algebra: study the algebras and their representations, deduce Ward identities and differential equations for correlation functions, and write spectrums and correlation functions for particular models.